 More and more people are starting their wedding photography coverage with the bridal preparations.
 This post is to help you make the most of this time by explaining my general approach and sharing a few tips.

-Upon arriving at the bridal prep venue, whether bride’s house or a hotel, I would usually introduce myself to all the bridesmaids and family.
-I’d then ask if someone could show me where the dress is hanging up along with details like the shoes, flowers, and any jewellery and gifts that the bride might want to have photographed.
+Upon arriving at the bridal prep venue I would usually introduce myself and then ask if someone could show me where the dress is hanging up along with details like the shoes, flowers, any jewellery and gifts that the bride might want to have photographed.

 The dress...
 It’s one of the most important parts of the day, probably the first thing thought about when planning the wedding, so I definitely want to get a beautiful shot of it hanging up before it gets worn.

-With jewellery, I usually try and find a well lit room with lots of natural light and photograph them with a macro lens against a plain background like a white duvet - you won’t be able to tell it’s a duvet afterwards!
 I think it’s also a nice touch to ask which perfume the bride is wearing and to get a photo of the bottle.
+The flower bouquet, shoes, and jewellery are also photographed.
 The images may not be particularly interesting in themselves but as a collection they help build the story and bring back memories when viewed years afterwards.

-After photographing all the details, I would return to where all the action is taking place and capture the atmosphere and candid moments of the bride and bridesmaids having make-up applied, toasting each other with champagne etc.
+After photographing all the details, I would return to where all the action is taking place and get some candid photos of the bride and bridesmaids having make-up applied, toasting each other with champagne etc.